 When students are in attendance at school, if they must leave for a pre-arranged appointment, an email giving parental permission must be presented to the attendance secretary.
-Students are not allowed to leave the school without prior parental permission.
+Students will not be allowed to leave the school without prior parental permission.